 Posture has become a huge concern, particularly due to the increasing numbers of desk-bound workers.
 It is not necessarily the niggles and twinges that are the problem (although they are certainly warning signs of things to come); it is the long-term problems that arise from poor posture which are the issue.
 It is not very often that human nature considers the long-term effects, the focus tends to be on the here and now.
 This is why drug therapy is so popular and wide-spread; being able to take a pill, which gives instant relief from a problem, is far more appealing as it enables the patient to get back to their busy lifestyle.
 However, without taking time to seek expert advice and having a postural assessment, how do we know whether areas of this busy lifestyle are the cause?

-Often when consulting a rehabilitative massage therapist, there is still the expectation of instant relief, however, if the postural problem has developed over a period of time then gradual changes are required in order to correct it effectively.
+Often when consulting an Orthopedic massage therapist, there is still the expectation of instant relief, however, if the postural problem has developed over a period of time then gradual changes are required in order to correct it effectively.
 Massage therapy is not always an instant relief therapy, but the long term and preventative benefits are worth the time and money spent.